stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_4a0cbe3701024e32a7a7aa2eb4ef2c53~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-19. Filter for DHCP Traffic, and type in ipconfig /renew in PowerShell to force DHCP to reassign a new IP address and observe the traffic.
+Step 19: Filter for DHCP traffic and execute the command "ipconfig /renew" in PowerShell to force DHCP to assign a new IP address, then observe the traffic.
 </p>

 <p>